THE FINAL YEARS

 TRANSCON TC-105 and TC-102 MOBILE TELEPHONES:

 The TC105 and TC102 differ in terms of the feature set, memories and similar options, but are almost identical.
-It is believed that the Transcon phones were only made in VHF versions.
-The radio circuitry appears manufactured by Uniden.
+It is unknown whether the Transcon phones were ever actually made in UHF versions.
+The radio circuitry appears to have been manufactured by Uniden.

-Interestingly, the Transcon radio internally generates dial tone as soon as the handset is taken off the cradle, rather than opening the handset audio line to allow dial tone audio supplied from the telephone company terminal once the mobile ANI has been processed and approved.
+Interestingly, the Transcon radio internally generates dial tone as soon as the handset is taken off the cradle, rather than opening the handset audio line to allow dial tone audio supplied from the telephone company IMTS terminal once the mobile ANI has been processed and approved.
 This has the disadvantage that it is impossible to gauge the signal quality coming from the land terminal, and can also give a false sense of security as to where dial tone might be available.
+Picking up the handset gives a nice, clear dial tone when it's possible there is no signal at all!
 A number of Transcon units were purchased by regional Bell operating companies in the final years of IMTS, for use by service and employee vehicles, after Motorola and GE were no longer supplying equipment.
 For example, the Transcon units were used by Pacific Bell employees and IMTS field service vehicles through 1995.

 I have some unused brackets for these in stock (somewhere)!
 If you need one, let me know.